Skip to content

 var store = DocumentStore.For("connection string");

-And that's (mostly) great at development time!
-However, the dynamic code compilation comes with a nontrivial cold start drag that's unsuitable for serverless architectures and some unnecessary sluggishness in automated testing sometimes.
-The automatic database migrations may be undesirable in production as it requires significant rights from the application to the underlying Postgresql database.
-Additionally, the automatic database migrations does require a little bit of in memory locking in the Marten code that has been problematic for folks using Marten from Blazor.
+That's great at development time!
+However, the automatic database migrations may be undesirable in production as it requires significant rights from the application to the underlying PostgreSQL database.
+Additionally, the automatic database migrations require a little bit of in-memory locking in the Marten code that has been problematic for folks using Marten from Blazor.

 To allow for maximum developer productivity while using more efficient production options, use this option in Marten bootstrapping: